-Mathematical induction is much like recursion.
-It is applicable to a wide variety of theorems.
+Mathematical induction can be used to prove a wide variety of theorems.
 Induction also provides a useful way to think about algorithm design, because it encourages you to think about solving a problem by building up from simple subproblems.
-Induction can help to prove that a recursive function produces the correct result.
+Induction can help to prove that a recursive function produces the correct result..
+Understanding recursion is a big step toward understanding induction, and vice versa, since they work by essentially the same process.